Home heating systems

 Gas is a highly efficient fuel, so you get a good return on every unit of energy.
 Modern condensing boilers, which use hot flue gases that are wasted in a standard boiler, have very high efficiency.
 Some are now 90% or more efficient.

 Replacing a standard gas boiler with a highly efficient modern condensing boiler is relatively straightforward.
-See our boiler Best Buys to find out which models come from Which? recommended brands.
+To find out which boiler brands are the most reliable, as rated by boiler owners and heating engineers, see our Best Buy boilers.

 Cons of gas central heating